tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 As described in {{transport-layer-mapping}} one or more handshake messages may be carried in a single datagram.
 However, handshake messages are potentially bigger than the size allowed by the underlying datagram transport.
-Therefore, DTLS provides a mechanism for fragmenting a handshake message over a number of records, each of which can be transmitted in separate datagrams, thus avoiding IP fragmentation.
+DTLS provides a mechanism for fragmenting a handshake message over a number of records, each of which can be transmitted in separate datagrams, thus avoiding IP fragmentation.